gregsdennis/coding-for-smarties/published/2016/09/29/Organize All the Things!.md

+# Organize All the Things

 I was on the train in to work this morning when an [article](http://www.makeuseof.com/tag/goodbye-trello-5-alternative-free-kanban-board-tools/) came across my Google feed.
-The article is just one of many over the past few years that talk about task management tools and why Trello is inadequate, and decided that I'm tired of Trello being lumped in with apps that are specifically designed around application development and team/task management.<!--more-->
+The article is just one of many over the past few years that talk about task management tools and why Trello is inadequate, and decided that I'm tired of Trello being lumped in with apps that are specifically designed around application development and team/task management.

 Which brought to mind the [mantra that Trello started with](http://blog.trello.com/launch/):

->Trello is probably the simplest thing in the world: it's a web page where you make a bunch of lists.
+> Trello is probably the simplest thing in the world: it's a web page where you make a bunch of lists.

 That's it!
 It's just a web app that allows you to organize stuff.